Jorge E. Figueredo, MPP

-Betsy Jaffe, Board Vice President (2018-2021) is a public affairs executive with more than 25 years of experience serving corporations and trade associations.
-She is the founder and president of Amplitude Strategies, a strategic communications firm serving the audiovisual industry.
-Previously Ms. Jaffe served as senior vice president at AVIXA – the Audiovisual Integrated Experience Association where she worked in communications, government affairs, conferences, sales and social media.
+Betsy Jaffe, Board Vice President (2018-2023) is a public affairs executive dedicated to serving foundations and non-profit trade associations.
+She is currently Director of Marketing & Communications for Nacha, the organization governing the ACH Network, the payment system driving direct deposits and direct payments to banks and credit unions.
+Previously she was President and CEO of Amplitude Strategies, a strategic communications firm.
 Her work has been featured in publications including the Wall Street Journal, The Washington Post, the New York Times, USA Today and numerous business journals and trade publications.
 Ms. Jaffe holds a bachelor’s degree from American University and a master’s degree from George Washington University.
-This is Ms. Jaffe’s first term on the board.
+This is Ms. Jaffe’s second term on the board.

-Chris Falcon, Board Secretary (2018-2021) is the Civil Division Supervisor, Legal Counsel, and Deputy Clerk of the Arlington Circuit Court.
+Chris Falcon, Board Secretary (2018-2023) is the Civil Division Supervisor, Legal Counsel, and Deputy Clerk of the Arlington Circuit Court.
 He is also the founding attorney and owner of The Falcon Firm PLLC, focusing his practice on business consulting and estate planning.
-Mr. Falcon serves on the Fairfax County Human Services Council.
-He was previously appointed by Governor Terry McAuliffe to the Virginia Latino Advisory Board, which he served on from 2014-18.
+Mr. Falcon serves on the Fairfax County Human Services Council and the James Madison University Board of Visitors.
+He was previously appointed by Governor Terry McAuliffe to the Virginia Latino Advisory Board, which he served on from 2014-2018.
 Mr. Falcon received his J.D. from the Widener University Law School and B.B.A. from James Madison University.
-This is his first term on the board.
+This is his second term on the board.